 Student services provided by Brewton-Parker College assist students in accepting new responsibilities and in dealing with resulting difficulties.
-Students are afforded opportunities for leadership and governance through the Student Government Association and membership on various committees of the College.
-Students are encouraged to develop and display their energetic, creative interests and abilities through contributions to student publications, participation in musical groups, intramural and varsity athletics, dramatic productions, and variety shows.
+Students are afforded opportunities for leadership and governance through membership on various committees of the College.
+Students are encouraged to develop and display their energetic, creative interests and abilities through contributions to student publications, participation in musical groups, varsity athletics, dramatic productions, and variety shows.
 Group action and activity are further encouraged through the various social, religious, service, musical, athletic, and academically oriented clubs and organizations that are an active part of campus life.
+Please refer to the Student Handbook for guidelines on student expectations on campus.